 IDENTIFYING FAKE SCALLOPS

-*Look at the texture.
-Genuine scallops have distinct grains or fibers running lengthwise, as the edible part of scallop meat serves as a muscle that holds the two scallop shells together.
+*TEXTURE: Genuine scallops have distinct grains or fibers running lengthwise, as the edible part of scallop meat serves as a muscle that holds the two scallop shells together.
 A fake scallop will have fewer fibers and appear more solid and dense.

-*And finally, look for at the thickness and see if it’s the same on all sides.
+*THICKNESS: Look at the thickness and see if it’s the same on all sides.
 If it’s made from a stingray or skate, it will be thicker on one side because their wings taper greatly from one side to the other.

 Feel free to continue browsing